BrainsFromEbay/FAIML---group-unicorn/README.md

 The project is organized by team member:

-- **[Mahi](Mahi/README.md)**: Explored a wide range of models (CNN, MLP, Random Forest) trained on three different data sources (Raw, Pickle, MNIST).
+- **[Mahi](Mahi/README.md)**: Explored a wide range of models (CNN, MLP, Random Forest) trained on various data sources.
 Established the comprehensive benchmarking standards.
 - **[Jere](Jere/README.md)**: Implemented a SimpleCNN trained on the official MNIST dataset, bypassing download restrictions by using local data.
 - **[Oyshe](Oyshe/README.md)**: Implemented a classic Computer Vision approach using HOG (Histogram of Oriented Gradients) feature extraction coupled with Logistic Regression.